 On a Saturday in November 2025, Gao suddenly collapsed inside the elevator of his apartment building in front of his wife, Yang Huasi (杨华思).
 The official cause of his death was cardiac and respiratory arrest.

 What made the case especially harrowing was that, while Gao was being resuscitated, his phone continued to receive messages from clients urging him to update project progress.
 Yang told reporters that her husband regularly worked extreme hours.
-On weekdays, he was often awake at home for less than two hours a day.
-In the period leading up to his death, she said, he had been completely exhausted, and even his personal WeChat account had effectively been taken over by work communications.
+On weekdays, he was often so sleepy that he was awake at home for less than two hours a day.
+In the period leading up to his death, she said, he had been completely exhausted, and even his personal WeChat account had effectively been taken over by work messages.

 This year, Yang received an official ruling from the Human Resources and Social Security Bureau of Guangzhou’s Huangpu District recognizing Gao’s death as work-related.
 The document stated that, after considering factors such as his working hours and job position, and reviewing all available evidence, the circumstances met the criteria under Article 15(1) of China’s Work-Related Injury Insurance Regulations, and the death was therefore classified as work-related.